live in southern California with my wife Peggy. Peggy

 , a Christian-based service organization.

-So now I am back to business consulting, re-establishing Paseo Technology.
+Then I retired for the ~3rd time to do business consulting, re-establishing Paseo Technology.
 I spend most of my time helping young startups, many from former students.
-I still teach from time-to-time at the University (e.g. "In the Trenches", fall 2014).
-And very recently I accepted the position of interim dean of the the College
+I still taught from time-to-time at the University (e.g. "In the Trenches", fall 2014).
+And very recently I accepted the position of interim dean, then dean, of the College

 I also serve